OpenBazaar/official_site/_posts/blog/2018-08-29/2018-08-29-how-to-build-a-search-engine-for-openbazaar.markdown

 ### Building a Search Engine for OpenBazaar

 I have written a brief overview of how to build a search engine for OpenBazaar and described some of the outstanding issues we are still working on.
-It does take some technical skill to build a search engine, but it’s not difficult, and anyone with limited software development skills should be able to do so.
+It does take some technical skill to build a search engine, but developers with previous experience building and maintaining online infrastructure should be able to create a simple version without too much difficulty.

 ### Step 1 - Finding Peers